 Divorced NOT Damaged

-For singles who have been divorced, it can feel like you have a scarlet “D” on your chest at all times for “Divorced.”
+For singles who have been divorced, it can feel like you always have a scarlet “D” on your chest for “Divorced.”
 The Christian community can often be the worst offenders of this, labeling you as “Damaged” but redeemed.
 Divorce was not God’s plan for any marriage, but it happens.
 Jesus even addresses it in Matthew 19:1-9, saying it was because of mans hardness of hearts that divorce even happens.
 This blog is not to debate the grounds of if a divorce is right or wrong, it is for those who are already divorced.

 I have been divorced.